parakalan/parakalan.github.io/_posts/2025-10-02-paati-tribute.md

 [^7]: "Alamelu" as her mudra.
 Now, Alamelumanga is the consort of Srinivasa of Thiruvengadam (Tirupati), not Srirangam's.
 But here's the thing - Thirumangai Azhwar's "வெருவாதாள் வாய்வெருவி வேங்கடமே வேங்கடமே எங்கின்றாளால்" shows how even when singing about Srirangam, the heart can yearn for Venkatam in nayika bhavam.
 Similarly, paati sees Alamelumanga in Sri Ranganachiyar - the same divine principle appearing in different places.

 [^8]: "ஆனந்த ரூபனே" echoes Adi Shankaracharya's Ranganathashtakam, which opens with "ānandha rūpe."

-What emerges is a composition that works simultaneously as accessible devotional poetry and sophisticated theological meditation.
-Paati's "Alamelu" mudra places her squarely within the Carnatic kriti tradition, while her systematic use of scriptural references, Alwar quotations, and linguistic theology shows someone who lived so deeply within the Sri Vaishnava tradition that these connections emerged naturally through devotional expression.
-This is more than a family song - it's a bridge spanning centuries, connecting her individual devotion to the unbroken chain stretching from the Alwars through the Araiyars to her own musical offering.